estes-sj/Backrest-Summary-Reporter/README.md

 ### Get Events in Range

-Takes in a start and end date, returns the snapshot events between the provided times.
+Get events takes in a start and end date and returns the snapshot events between the provided times.

 #### Example Input
 Querying the events between `2025-05-02T15:13:00Z` and `2025-05-03T15:13:21Z`.